rahul0450/Tech_Crafters/README.md

 Creating a generative AI model for popular Indian recipes uniquely combines the rich diversity of Indian cuisine with advanced AI technology.
 It offers personalized recipe generation based on specific ingredients, and preferences, encouraging culinary innovation and experimentation.
 Serving as an educational tool, it provides detailed instructions and ingredient lists, making Indian cooking accessible to a global audience.
 The model can integrate with smart kitchen appliances for a seamless experience, promote healthier eating with tailored recipes, and support sustainability by reducing food waste.
 This project stands out for its cultural relevance, practical utility, and potential to transform the culinary space.

+# Implementation Steps
+## Data Collection:
+Gather a dataset of Indian recipes from websites or public datasets.

+## Data Preprocessing:
+Clean and format the dataset for training.

+## Model Selection:
+Choose a Transformer-based model like GPT-2.

+## Data Preparation:
+Format recipes into a structured text file.

+## Fine-tuning the Model:
+Load and fine-tune the pre-trained GPT-2 model on the dataset.

+## Model Training:
+Train the model with appropriate hyperparameters.

+## Evaluation and Tuning:
+Evaluate and refine the model based on generated recipes.

+## Recipe Generation:
+Develop a function to generate recipes based on user input.

+## Integration and Deployment:
+Integrate the model into a web or mobile app for real-time recipe generation.

+## Testing and Feedback:
+Test with users and refine based on feedback.